 A Chalazion is a small to large benign bump along the eyelid that is usually formed from a stye or blocked gland.
 The eye has about 100 glands which excrete a fatty fluid, to provide lubrication.
 When one of those glands is blocked, the fluid flows into the blockage and becomes a chalazion.
-The bumps are quite common and harmless and generally will drain and disappear over time.
+The bumps are quite common and harmless and will generally drain and disappear over time.
 Sometimes applying a warm compress to the eye several times a day can help decrease the inflammation and encourage it to drain on its own.
-Other measures to help to remove the chalazion would be prescribed antibiotic medications or removal by the physician.
+Other measures to help to remove the chalazion include taking prescribed antibiotic medications or removal by the physician.
 Be sure to visit the physician if the bump continues to grow larger.

-- Excision (cutting), with or without stitches
+- Excision (cutting) with or without stitches

-- Excision with cauterization ( a tool used to burn away the mole)
+- Excision with cauterization (a tool used to burn away the mole)

 Scars are visible marks on the skin that remain after a wound has healed.
 They form as a result of injury or surgery, and their development can be unpredictable.
 Poor healing may contribute to scars that are obvious, unsightly or disfiguring.
 Even a wound that heals well can result in a scar that affects your appearance.
 Scars may be raised or recessed (i.e. hypertrophic scars, keloids), different in color or texture from surrounding healthy tissue or particularly noticeable due to their size, shape or location.